 Babies first food is liquid—whether that’s breast milk or formula, and most babies don’t start solids until they are six months old.
 But you might be wondering: When can babies drink water?

-- When you can give water to a newborn
+- When can you give water to a newborn?

-- What happens if babies drink too much water
+- What happens if babies drink too much water?

 Is It OK to Give Water to a Newborn?